Eating your way around The Coromandel

 Whilst venturing around Mercury Bay, be sure to pick up some nuts at Cathedral Cove Macadamias and relishes and dressings from Castle Rock Café.

-For fine dining, Whitianga boasts Poivre & Sel, an exquisite French restaurant with monthly themed dining experiences, such as the Provence Dégustation and Duck night.
-The French Fig provides a daytime alternative, with French country homewares for sale, Allpress coffee and delicate baked goods on the menu.
+In Whitianga in The French Fig provides a daytime alternative, with French country homewares for sale, Allpress coffee and delicate baked goods on the menu.

 North of Whitianga, head to Luke’s Kitchen in Kuaotunu for wood-fired pizzas and stunning sea views from the warm shelter of this iconic outdoor restaurant.
 In Coromandel Town, Umu has the best Haloumi sandwich you will ever eat, while Wharf Road’s cake selection is bountiful.
 On the south side of the township, Coromandel Oyster Company serve freshly harvested oysters, scallops, cooked fish & chips and flounder.